 No matter how you arrive in Chiapas, please plan your trip so as to attend an orientation session which (depending upon the specifics of your delegation) will generally begin at 5pm on Sunday.

 The cost to fly varies depending upon what the airlines are doing when you book your ticket.
-Your best bet is to begin by using a search engine like Travelocity to get a general idea of which airlines are flying where and then to check out specific airlines of interest to see if they are running any specials.
+Your best bet is to begin by using a search engine like Kayak or Travelocity to get a general idea of which airlines are flying where and then to check out specific airlines of interest to see if they are running any specials.
 For some reason, Tuesdays are discount days to purchase airline tickets in Mexico.
-I don't know for sure if this applies to airline tickets purchased on-line but (if you can remember) it might be worth your while to try a search on Tuesday.
+I don’t know for sure if this applies to airline tickets purchased on-line but (if you can remember) it might be worth your while to try a search on Tuesday.
 It is also probably worth your while to check any of the smaller airlines that pop up which may not be included in the big search engines.Sometimes the new startup airlines offer the perfect route or a lower cost than the major players.

 Almost all flights to Chiapas pass through Mexico City.
 It is possible to fly to Chiapas from other destinations in Mexico (like Cancun or Acapulco) or Central America (like Oaxaca City) but often flights are very expensive or route you back through Mexico City or both.
 One can occasionally find very inexpensive flights into the bigger tourist locations, so if you are willing to take an extended bus ride (from Cancun allow at least 20 hours) then you could fly into another destination spot and take the bus from there.